 Again, most of these are mild or non-existent.
 If you’re concerned about anything you’re feeling, don’t be afraid to consult with your doctor.

-The Relationship Between Starting a Family and Managing Your Progesterone Levels
+The Relationship Between Growing a Family and Managing Your Progesterone Levels

 People often joke about the adverse effects pregnancy hormones can have.
 We blame mood swings, afternoon naps, and sudden cravings for pickles and ice cream on the various substances raging through our veins.